kubernetes-retired/etcdadm/README.md

 On its own, etcdadm does not automate cluster operation, but a cluster orchestrator can delegate all the above tasks to etcdadm.

+### Sequence Diagrams

+See `docs/diagrams` for sequence diagrams of init, join, and reset.

 <a name="questions"></a>
 ## Questions?